No. 5 Duke rolls after Citadel coach taken to hospital

 Associated Press

+“All things considered, he’s as good as he can be,” associate head coach Jake Castleberry said.
+“He was coherent the entire time. … He just said he was in pain.”

+Team spokesman John Brush said later that Baucom was in good spirits and would remain in the hospital overnight.
+He’ll return with the team Tuesday morning to Charleston, South Carolina.

 The Citadel’s Hayden Brown scored off an offensive rebound just before play was stopped for Baucom, who is in his seventh season at the school.
-Associate head coach Jack Castleberry took over on The Citadel’s bench.
+Castleberry took over on The Citadel’s bench.

 Freshman forward Paolo Banchero scored a career-high 28 points and Wendell Moore Jr. had 22 for Duke (6-0), which completed a five-game homestand with five double-digit victories.
 It was the Blue Devils’ last tuneup before Friday night’s clash with top-ranked Gonzaga.